axibase/atsd/configuration/entity_groups.md

 ## Overview

-Entity Groups provide a way to organize similar entities into cohesive collections that can be re-used when managing user permissions, filtering data, calculating aggregations etc.
+Entity Groups organize similar entities into logical collections that can be re-used when managing user permissions, filtering data, calculating aggregations etc.

 ![](./images/entity-groups.png)